Task Type: Screen Recording

 One great aspect of this feature is that a screen recording does not require participants to download and install software.
 It also does not require that participants install browser add-ons like Chrome and Firefox extensions.

-Screen recording does require that participants use the desktop version of Google Chrome or Mozilla Firefox.
+Screen recording does require that participants use the desktop version of Google Chrome, Mozilla Firefox, Microsoft Edge or Apple Safari.
 It will not function on mobile devices as mobile web browsers do not support screen sharing.
 Learn more about browser requirements in the section below.

 Browser Requirements